Nikhil-NP/Places-Lead-Generator/README.md

 # Places-Lead-Generator
 ## Overview
 The **Places Lead Generator** is a collection of python scripts  that utilizes the Google Places API to search and  filter businesses based on various criteria.
-This project   aims to generate leads for businesses across india and potentially overseas  based on keywords,this was a fun project that i decided to work on as i was not satisfied with **justdial** as often  it didnt provided valid contact details of potential businesses , this was created as a experiment to play around google places API.
+This project   aims to generate leads for businesses across india and potentially overseas  based on keywords,this was a fun project that i decided to work on as i was not satisfied with **justdial** as often  it didnt provided valid contact details of potential businesses , this was created as a experiment to play around google places API and try to solve that.

 ## Table of Contents